Why am I writing this blog?

 In addition, researchers found that adults age 44 and older with only slightly raised blood lead levels (6.7 µg/dL as compared to the current actionable “limit” of >5ug/dL) had a 37 percent greater risk of death from any cause and 70 percent greater risk of death from cardiovascular disease than those without similarly elevated blood levels.
 Cardiovascular disease contributed to by lead exposure includes peripheral vascular disease and atherosclerosis.

 I could provide a lot more detail, but it should be enough to say that getting lead poisoned and accumulating a lot of lead in your body is a really bad thing.
-Not removing the lead is a bit like not treating a cancer.
+Not removing the lead is a bit like not treating a cancer, as bad things could happen.

 If you’re interested in more detail, read my previous blog posts.
 I need to concentrate on leaving you with an important message besides not depending on the Health Department for effective action.